 Why Planning Protects More Than Your Dollars

 The law exists to protect, but the default route is slow.
 Sometimes cold.
-If you don’t give direction, your money and personal decisions stall—or slip into hands you didn’t choose.
+If you do not give direction, your money and personal decisions stall or slip into hands you did not choose.
 The system will keep you technically safe.
-That’s about it.
+That is about it.
+Planning means control stays close, your wishes are a working tool rather than just paperwork.
+The right documents, tailored to the people you trust, let your family act fast when you cannot.
+Life will not wait for a docket to clear.
+Neither should they.